Table of Contents [Show] |

 With a name like Cadillac Mountain, it has to be a great trip.
 The mountain is one of the most popular spots in Acadia, so expect lots of company when you get there.
-The sunrises here are especially popular, the sun bathes the mountainside in golden rays, while illuminating the many hiking paths.
-The best times to visit are during the spring and summer, some of the mountain trails are closed off during the winter, due to loose soil.
+The sunrises here are especially popular; the sun bathes the mountainside in golden rays while illuminating the many hiking paths.
+The best times to visit are during the spring and summer; some of the mountain trails are closed off during the winter due to loose soil.

 Stretching over 27 miles long, this makes Park Loop Road a great alternative for travelers who are on a tight schedule, but want to see the most of Acadia National Park.
-Along this great stretch of road, you’ll find many of the other stops in our list along the way, as well as some hidden treasures as you reach the end.
+Along this great stretch of road, you’ll find many of the other stops on our list along the way, as well as some hidden treasures as you reach the end.

-You have two ways of traversing to Jordan Pond, one is a calm trek through the forest, while the other one is a nice hike up along the coastline.
+You have two ways of traversing to Jordan Pond, one is a calm trek through the forest, while the other is a nice hike up along the coastline.
 Both trails converge upon the pond, where you’re treated with a beautiful reflection of the mountains and trees.

 Address: Acadia National Park, 2928 Park Loop Rd, Seal Harbor, ME 04675